Columbia Law School

 Law School Pro Bono Programs

 Description of Programs

-Columbia Law School’s mandatory pro bono program requires that every J.D. student perform at least 40 hours of public interest law service between the end of 1L year and March 1 of 3L year.
+Columbia Law School’s mandatory pro bono program, which was adopted in response to a student initiative in 1992, ensures that every student devotes at least 40 hours to public interest law service between spring semester of 1L year and March 1 of 3L year.